unpoly/unpoly/src/unpoly/pages/handling-asset-changes.md

 ## Detecting new versions without a user interaction

-If you want to detect asset changes without a user interaction, use [polling](/up-poll) to reload an empty fragments every few minutes.
+If you want to detect asset changes without a user interaction, use [polling](/up-poll) to reload an empty fragment every few minutes.

 This will reload an empty fragment `#version-detector` from a URL `/version` every 2 minutes: